Tiny Life Consulting

 Over time, moisture has seeped into the wiring and corrosion has layered the outlet connections.
 Older parks’ electrical infrastructure was not designed to handle today’s power needs.
 Power fluctuations are rampant.
 Corroded outlets cause tiny sparking.
 The sparking noise creates havoc with sensitive electronics.
 This is why an external surge protector is recommended.

-The Technology Research Surge Guard shown here is considered the best by many.
-It sells for $315.00* from Amazon.
-There is a 30 amp version for less too.
+The Southwire Surge Guard shown here is considered the best by many.
+There is a 30 amp version.
 It includes an anti-theft lock ring on the cord, multi-mode surge protection, commercial-grade brass receptacle, and an automatic reset on power restoration.

 Check the power with the readout on the surge protector